charlesmurphy1/dynalearn/README.md

 # dynalearn
-Boltzmann machine framework for dynamics on network learning
+Boltzmann machine framework for dynamics on network learning.